 The researchers at iSeeCars analyzed more than 5.8 million vehicle sales to find the 2014 models with the highest-percent depreciation after three years.
 These “Best Bargains” experienced losses in value at least 1.3 times greater than the average depreciation of all vehicles, which is 34.5 percent.

 “Whether you call them almost new, gently used or lightly used, the fact that auto leases have risen 91 percent in the last five years means a boon for shoppers who want a late-model car at a bargain price,” said Phong Ly, CEO of iSeeCars.com, in a statement.

 The 11 good-deal vehicles iSeeCars called the Best Bargains, followed by their percent depreciation and the average 3-year-old used-car price, are:

 6. Nissan Maxima, 47.9 percent, $18,867

 5. BMW 5 Series, 48.0 percent, $33,474

 4. Mercedes-Benz C-Class, 48.3 percent, $23,212

 1. Cadillac CTS, 51.4 percent, $27,537

-Used-car shoppers don't have to sacrifice new-car reliability for big savings.
-Though they have the highest three-year depreciation, all but four of the cars in iSeeCars' Best Bargains earned average or above-average reliability ratings from Consumer Reports.
+Used-car shoppers don’t have to sacrifice new-car reliability for big savings at the point of sale.
+Though they have the highest three-year depreciation, all but four of the cars in iSeeCars’ Best Bargains earned average or above-average reliability ratings from Consumer Reports.